HannahNT123/library_zines/README.md

 # 📚 Zines About Libraries, Librarians, and Librarianship

 *Zines about libraries, librarians, and librarianship are critical information resources and exceptionally cool artefacts of personal experience, institutional knowledge production, and historical events...they are also hard to track down.
-This little online zine library aims to change that.*
+This collection aims to change that.*

 ---

-## 🏫 About the Zine Library ##
+## 🏫 About the Collection ##

 **This little online library is an experiment in information retrieval.** The goal is to to explore whether or not a Git repository can serve as infrastructure to support the preservation and sharing of zines.